mastercake10/spaceio-docs/docs/plugin/safarinet/usage.md

 # Usage

+**tl;dr**:
+Get an egg `/safarinet give <player> reusable`.
+Give your players permission to use it `/lp group default permission set safarinet.use true`.
+Done, you're all set.
+Players can craft safarinets by default.

 SafariNets can be *crafted* or be *given* using [commands](./commands.md).

 There are two types of SafariNets: **reusable** and **single-use**.
 The single-use safarinet will disappear after releasing a mob that got trapped into the safarinet before.
 The reusable egg can be used infinitely.